bert2/Nullable.Extensions/README.md

 ### `T?
 T?.Tap<T>(Action<T> effect)`

 Executes a side-effect in case the `T?` has a value and then returns it unchanged.
 This works similar to tapping a phone line.
-Also useful during debugging, because it can be safely added to method chain for additional break points.
+Also useful during debugging, because it can be safely added to method chains for additional break points.

 ```csharp
 bool s_was_null = true;